microsoft/surface-duo-compose-sdk/ComposeTesting/README.md

     }
     ```

 4. Access the testing functions from **ComposeTesting** to test your application.
-Please refer to the [sample](https://github.com/microsoft/surface-duo-compose-sdk/tree/main/ComposeTesting/sample) for more details.
+Please refer to the [sample](https://github.com/microsoft/surface-duo-compose-sdk/tree/main/ComposeTesting/sample) and [documentation](https://docs.microsoft.com/dual-screen/android/test-kit/?tabs=compose) for more details.

 ## API reference